rgb250/Tool_Box/Terraform/notes.md

 terraform destroy
 ````

-It destroys all of the ressources being managed by the current working directory and
+It destroys all of the resources being managed by the current working directory and
 workspace using state data to determine which real world correspond to managed
-ressources.
+resources.

 # Terraform language